anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.
+Quote: I believe that every person is born with talent.

-By: Epicurus
+By: Maya Angelou